Keyboard Fantasies: Composition

 Keyboard Fantasies is an electronic new age album, which combines new-age sounds with lo-fi soul music.
 Writer Andrew Ryce felt that: "In scope and style, it was of a piece with American new age private press music at the time," while Red Bull Radio felt the album was a visionary combination of "digital new-age and early Detroit techno experiments."
 Music journalist Evan John called the release a fusion of folk, ambient and electronica.
 Glenn-Copeland described the music as "New Age multilayered synthesizer music to relax, dance and sing with," and felt that, in retrospect, the sounds could be described as "simplistic."
-Although bass-heavy and rhythmic in style, the music is relaxing and pensive, presenting positive vibes, while the musician's singing is "comforting and almost wizened, like someone singing lullabies at your bedside," according to Ryce.
+Although bass-heavy and rhythmic in style, the music is relaxing and pensive, presenting a positive atmosphere, while the musician's singing is "comforting and almost wizened, like someone singing lullabies at your bedside," according to Ryce.
 The Yamaha DX7 and Roland TR-707 are used for a introspective and meditative feel, contributing to the album's arresting sonic style.
-"Winter Astral" features a warm bass line, while "Let's Us Dance" features "elegant synth tones" that Ryce compared to a "decorous Romantic painting."
+"Winter Astral" features a warm bass line, while "Let Us Dance" features "elegant synth tones" that Ryce compared to a "decorous Romantic painting."
 Electric piano features throughout "Old Melody", while "Slow Dance" features somewhat exotic instrumentation which Ryce compared to the Music from Memory catalogue.